100trillion/seoulreimeetup-gatsby/_posts/2016-04-08-2016-3-21-mar-2016-recap-jacob-and-victoria-michaels-visit.md

 ## WHAT IS JEONSE?

-_Jeonse_ (전세) is a tenancy agreement in which the tenant pays the landlord a refundable deposit–jeonse–of approximately two-thirds of the property’s market value in order to live in that property &#8220;rent-free&#8221; for at least two years.
+_Jeonse_ (전세) is a tenancy agreement in which the tenant pays the landlord a refundable deposit–jeonse–of approximately two-thirds of the property’s market value in order to live in that property  "rent-free " for at least two years.
 This kind of tenancy agreement is unique to Korea.

 ## WHAT IS THE JEONSE STRATEGY?